veusz/veusz/Documents/manual-source/datasets.rst

 -------------------------------

-Data can be imported into Veusz from the clipboard via `Data --> Import` (or pressing the corresponding button) and then pressing the button at the top right corner
-(or by entering {clipboard} in the field for the Filename).
+Data can be imported into Veusz from the clipboard via :menuselection:`Data --> Import` (or pressing the corresponding button) and then pressing the button at the top right corner (or by entering {clipboard} in the field for the Filename).
 The data in the clipboard appears below in the chosen tab (Standard, CSV, 2D, etc.).
 The CSV tab gives you various options